 This course examines trends in sustainability that are shaping the future of business, government, and society.
 Using a variety of conceptual frameworks, students will understand the challenges and opportunities sustainability presents and how to play a leadership role in navigating these issues.
+Social sustainability and ethical issues around responsible business, inequality, racial justice, and decolonization are also discussed.
 Students will learn how to manage the complexity of sustainability, identify how it motivates different stakeholders, and be exposed to frameworks that foster leadership and innovative thinking.
 Completing the course will leave students equipped with the tools to effectively apply sustainable thinking and leadership skills to a wide variety of professional opportunities.